netsys-lab/SCION-Path-Discovery/doc/developer-doc.md

 }
 ```

-### Handle multiple incoming PanSockets
-TODO: Just connect back

 ### Using the instantiated Connections
 After connecting to a peer using the `Connect` method, a slice of connections can be fetched via `sock.UnderlaySocket.GetConnections`, where each connection uses one of the selected paths internally.
-The library provides the channel `OnConnectionsChange` that returns new connections each time an internal ticker starts performing new pathselection.
-Each connection has a `GetId` method which returns its unique identifier (and also the one of its underlying path), so applications can check if the returned connections changed.
-The library does not dial again over already used paths.
 An example use of those methods is shown below:

 ```go
 for _, conn := range mpSock.UnderlaySocket.GetConnections() {